stackevo/spudreq/draft-trammell-spud-req.md

 ## Piggybacked, interleaved, and reflected signaling

+The requirements in {{endpoint-to-path-signaling}} and
+{{path-to-endpoint-signaling}}
-The requirements in {{endpoint-to-path-signaling}} and {{path-to-endpoint- signaling}} are best met by in-band signaling: packets carrying the same 6-tuple as packets containing superstrate headers and payload.
+are best met by in-band signaling: packets carrying the same 6-tuple as packets containing superstrate headers and payload.

 Path-to-endpoint signaling can be piggybacked  and/or interleaved (where SPUD